websanova/vue-auth/docs/Guide.md

 ```

+## Multiple Async Calls with Token Expired

+A common issue that comes up is with a token expiring during of many calls already made to a server api.

+There are a couple ways to handle it, but this is not really Vue / Auth issue.

+1) We can add an intercept to repeat the request.
+However this is a bit messy as even the repeat could potentially fail.
+It would also require reimplementation if we are building multiple apps for browser and mobile.

+2) Add a grace period to expired tokens on the server.
+Typically token based authentication like JWT will be setup to have expired tokens still be valid for a minute or two after being invalidated.

 ## Static Pages

 There is a case where pages are fully pre-rendered in a traditional way.
 For instance using Laravel that delivers a rendered html page.